 All Provisional Classification forms are to be submitted to the Classifications Manager at Paralympics New Zealand (PNZ) firstname.lastname@example.org who will verify eligibility of provisional classification forms and allocate a “provisional“ class and status for PI, II and VI athletes.

 Provisional classifications are temporary classifications allocated to an athlete and are valid until such time the athlete can be classified by a National Classification panel or a maximum of four years or until such time they leave school.

 Provisional classifications may be allocated by:

-- A classifier in a face to face consultation in conjunction with a medical certificate of diagnosis
+- A classifier in a face to face consultation in conjunction with a medical certificate of diagnostics

-- A classifier on receipt of a medical diagnosis declaration and provisional classification form
+- A classifier on receipt of a medical diagnostics declaration and provisional classification form

 A provisional classification is valid for a limited period of time, and may be subject to change upon National Classification assessment by the sports specific classification panel.

 National classification may take place prior to NZ Secondary Schools Championships and if required.
 All athletes must have a National Classification to receive a New Zealand record.